skoczen/will/README.md

 # PCO Bot:
 PCO Bot is a bot that integrates with the Planning Center Online API.

-PCO Bot is a is a hobby project.
+PCO Bot is a hobby project.
 It is not affiliated with the awesome team at Planning Center Online, but they think it's supper cool!

 I use it in Slack.